Home » Type » Bread » Vegan Blueberry Banana Oat Bread

 top down view of freshly baked vegan blueberry banana oat bread in loaf pan

-For those wondering if blueberries are good in banana bread?
-Well, yes, they are, and I can’t think of a better way to use up the blueberries of summer!
+Are blueberries good in banana bread?
+Well, yes, they are, and I can’t think of a better way to use up summer blueberries!

 So without further ado, let’s bake!